industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![EnergyManageroverview3](graphics/EnergyManager_overview3.png)

-At first a ned dashboard, that contains the widgtes will be created.
+At first a ned dashboard, that contains the widgets will be created.

 1. Add a new dashboard  "Overview Media Consumption"